 Conditions governing access

-Access to a few files is restricted in compliance with the General Data Protection Regulation.
+Access to a few files is restricted in compliance with the UK General Data Protection Regulation and the Data Protection Act 1998.
 Where there are restrictions, these are noted at the appropriate point in the catalogue.
 Otherwise the collection is open.

 Conditions governing reproduction